v1ctoriaD/Tin_Skins-SOEN341_Project_F25/README.md

 # SOEN-341-Project
 Tin Skins' version of the SOEN 341 Project

-We are developping a Campus Events & Ticketing Web application meant for students to involve and participate in campus activies and the student life
+We are developping a Campus Events & Ticketing Web application meant for students to involve and participate in campus activies and the student life.

 We plan on coding using JavaScript as the main language and React as the Framework.